 The Keyfactor Command server needs to trust the chain certificates for all the CAs you will reference within Keyfactor Command in order for all operations to complete successfully.
 In many environments, root and intermediate trusts for domain-joined Microsoft CAs are pushed out automatically.
-If this is not the case in your environment or if you are using EJBCA CAs, you will need to configure these chain trusts on the Keyfactor Command server manually.
+If this is not the case in your environment or if you are using non-domain-joined CAs (e.g. EJBCA CAs), you will need to configure these chain trusts on the Keyfactor Command server manually.